ConesaLab/courses-SQANTI_verse/README.md

 ```
 </details><br>

 In this tutorial, we will run the both the automatic and full rescue, to see the differences in the results in both methods.
 First, the automatic rescue is straightforward script.
-Even though it
+Even though it does not have to filter the reference transcriptome, we still need to indicate the strategy used in the filtering step.
+The command is as follows:

 ```bash
 sqanti3_rescue.py rules \